BilalAhmed-358/Vim-Notes/README.md

-## This repo contains my notes when I was learing to use Vim
+## This repo contains my notes when I was learning to use Vim

 - Vim has normally has 2 modes
   - Normal mode